Harry Crosby: Black Sun Press

 In April, 1927, they founded an English language publishing company, first titled Éditions Narcisse, after their black whippet Narcisse Noir.
 They used the press as an avenue to publish their own poetry in small editions of finely made hardbound volumes.

 They printed, on high-quality paper, limited quantities of meticulously produced, hand-manufactured books.
 Publishing in Paris during the 1920s and 1930s put the company at the crossroads for many American writers who were living abroad.
 In 1928, as Éditions Narcisse, they printed a limited edition of 300 numbered copies of "The Fall of the House of Usher" by Edgar Allan Poe with illustrations by Alastair.

-In 1928, they found they enjoyed the reception their initial works received, and decided to expand the press to serve other authors, renaming the company the Black Sun Press, following on Crosby's obsession on the symbolism of the sun.
+In 1928, they found they enjoyed the reception their initial works received, and decided to expand the press to serve other authors, renaming the company the Black Sun Press, following on Crosby's obsession with the symbolism of the sun.
 They rapidly gained notice for publishing beautifully bound, typographically flawless editions of unusual books.
 They took exquisite care with the books they published, choosing the finest papers and inks.

 They published early works of several writers before they were well known, including James Joyce's Tales Told of Shem and Shaun (which was later integrated into Finnegans Wake).
 They published Kay Boyle's first book-length work, Short Stories, in 1929. and works by Hart Crane, D. H. Lawrence, Ezra Pound, Archibald MacLeish, Ernest Hemingway, Laurence Sterne, and Eugene Jolas.
 The Black Sun Press evolved into one of the most important small presses in Paris in the 1920s.
-After Crosby died in a suicide pact with one of his many lovers, Caresse Crosby continued publishing into the 1940s.
+After Crosby died (see section "Murder and Suicide," below), Caresse Crosby continued publishing into the 1940s.